magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/azure-iot-hub.md

 ##### Azure IoT Hub Integration

-Next we will create Integration with Azure IoT Hub inside the Thingsboard.
+Next we will create Integration with Azure IoT Hub inside the IoT Hub.
 Open **Integrations** section and add new Integration with type
 **Azure IoT Hub**

 - Name: IoT Hub